apinter/apinter.github.io/content/posts/podman.md

     }
 ]
 ```
-Podman inspect literally covers everything that container is running with.
-Labels, mounts, volumes, exposed ports etc. Incredibly usefull for debugging and of course the output can be filtered.
+`Podman inspect` literally covers everything that container is running with.
+Labels, mounts, volumes, exposed ports etc. Extremely useful for debugging and of course the output can be filtered.
 For more visit the `podman inspect` man page.

-The next useful tool to check what is happening realtime inside a container is `podman logs` which will output the `stdout` of the container.
-This can cover errors, warrning or general output information from the application inside the container.
+The next useful tool to check what is happening real-time inside a container is `podman logs` which will output the `stdout` of the container.
+This can cover errors, warnings or general output information from the application inside the container.
 ```
 $ podman logs admiring_franklin
 [Thu Feb 04 20:30:48.909589 2021] [so:debug] [pid 10] mod_so.c(266): AH01575: loaded module actions_module from /usr/lib64/apache2-prefork/mod_actions.so